Kobe Bryant: Scoring records (2005–2007)

-On March 16, Bryant scored a season-high 65 points in a home game against the Portland Trail Blazers, which helped end the Lakers seven-game losing streak.
-This was the second-best scoring performance of his 11-year career.
-The following game, Bryant recorded 50 points against the Timberwolves, after which he scored 60 points in a road win against the Memphis Grizzlies—becoming the second Laker to score three straight 50-plus point games, a feat not seen since Jordan last did it in 1987.
-The only other Laker to do so was Baylor, who also scored 50+ in three consecutive contests in December 1962.
-The next day, in a game against the New Orleans/Oklahoma City Hornets, Bryant scored 50 points, making him the second player in NBA history to have four straight 50-point games behind Chamberlain, who achieved it twice with streaks of five and seven.
-Bryant finished the year with a total of 10 50-plus point games, surpassed only by Chamberlain.
-Bryant also won his second straight scoring title that season.
-Throughout the 2006–07 season, Bryant's jersey became the top selling NBA jersey in the United States and China.
-A number of journalists have attributed the improved sales to Bryant's new number, as well as his continuing All-Star performance on the court.
-In the 2007 NBA playoffs, the Lakers were once again eliminated in the first round by the Phoenix Suns, 4–1.
+Bryant changed his jersey number from 8 to 24 at the start of the 2006–07 season to match his first high-school number.
+Bryant said he had wanted 24 as a rookie, but it was George McCloud's.
+Bryant wore 143 at the Adidas ABCD camp and chose 8 by adding those digits.
+During the 2006–07 season, he earned his second All-Star MVP trophy.
+In March 2007, Bryant scored a season-high 65 points against the Blazers, ending a seven-game losing streak, his second-best scoring performance.
+The following game, he recorded 50 points against the Timberwolves, after which he scored 60 points in a road win against the Memphis Grizzlies—becoming the second Laker to score three straight 50-plus point games, a feat not seen since Jordan in 1987.
+The only other Laker to do so was Baylor.
+The next day, in a game against the Hornets, Bryant scored 50 points, making him the second player to have four straight 50-point games (behind Chamberlain, who achieved it twice with streaks of five and seven).
+He finished the year with a total of 10 50-plus point games, surpassed only by Chamberlain.
+Bryant won his second straight scoring title that season.
+Throughout 2006–07, Bryant's jersey became the top seller in the US and China.
+Journalists attributed improved sales to Bryant's new number, as well as his All-Star performance.
+In the 2007 NBA playoffs, the Lakers were defeated in the first round again by the Suns, 4–1.
+In May 2007 Bryant stated his desire for Jerry West's return, but denied wanting to be traded otherwise.
+However, days later, he said "I want to be traded."
+He later backed off his trade request.